cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

    ![create player script](./images/create-player-script.gif)

-> **Note:** The name of the script in __Cocos Creator 3D__ is the name of the component.
+> **Note:** The name of the script in __Cocos Creator__ is the name of the component.
 This name is case sensitive!
 If the capitalization of the component name is incorrect, the component cannot be used correctly by the name!

 #### Writing script code
 There are already some pre-set code blocks in the `PlayerController` script.
 Example: